romainl/acp-forked/README.md

 acp-forked
 ==========

-A personal fork of an old version of AutoComplPop.
+This is a fork of AutoComplPop that adds JavaScript and PHP support.